Tactics of an Abuser

 Uses children to control us.
 He turns them against us and if we leave him he uses the courts to harass us for access.
 He denies paternity and tells us we are bad mothers.
 As a result, we lose our children or he seriously damages our ability to parent effectively.

 The King of the Castle

 Controls us by treating us like a servant and expecting us to do all the dirty menial jobs.
 He controls the money and makes all the major decision.
 As a result we believe we are second-class citizens.
 The men on the first programme I ran used to say that women are for “CFCs” Cooking, fucking and cleaning.

 The Sexual Controller

-This persona comes in to play if we have left the relationship or reported him to the police.
+This persona comes into play if we have left the relationship or reported him to the police.
 He uses coercion or threats to control his partner.
 He wheedles his way back into the relationship by threatening suicide, crying and saying he has nowhere to go.
 He threatens to hurt the pets.
-As a result we have him back and drop charges.
+He is trying to convince us to have him back and drop the charges.